rbisdorff/Digraph3/docSphinx/tutorial.rst

                     Sx = [(Sxchoice,Sxgamdom,Sxgamabs,Sxindep)]
                     yield Sx

-And, checking maximality of independent choices via the external stability conditions during their emuneration (see :py:func:`digraphs.Digraph.computePreKernels` below) provides the effective advantage of computing all initial **and** terminal prekernels in a single loop (see Line 10 and [BIS-2006b]_).
+And, checking maximality of independent choices via the external stability conditions during their enumeration (see :py:func:`digraphs.Digraph.computePreKernels` below) provides the effective advantage of computing all initial **and** terminal prekernels in a single loop (see Line 10 and [BIS-2006b]_).

 .. code-block:: python
    :linenos: